A Damselfly nymph is mainly found in the slower moving waters of large pools in river systems or along the weed banks.

 How To Fish the Damselfly Nymph

 The best way to use the damselfly nymph is with a slow retrieve, interrupted by long pauses.
-We recommend using a slow sinking line or a floating line to fish your damselfly nymph pattern.
+We recommend using a slow fly fishing sinking line or a floating line to fish your damselfly nymph pattern.

 The key is knowing how the damselfly nymphs behave in the water.
 For most of their lives, they live deep down and hide away amongst vegetation.
-If you prefer fly fishing at the bottom of the water column, you can trail your fly through areas with dense vegetation to see if any fish are lurking around on the lookout.
+If you prefer fishing at the bottom of the water column, you can trail your fly through areas with dense vegetation to see if any fish are lurking around on the lookout.